kgpl1809/Society-4/README_en.md

-  - The Soldier: can lay a mine nearby which lasts 9 turns, eliminates a counter that lands on it, turns into a Hacker after capturing a Minister (7 turns of reloading, in a radius of 2 squares around him)
+  - The Soldier: can lay a mine nearby which lasts 9 turns, eliminates a piece that lands on it, turns into a Hacker after capturing a Minister (7 turns of cooldown, in a radius of 2 squares around him)

 ![image_soldat_capa](https://user-images.githubusercontent.com/131470894/234657525-1c7a633e-33f8-42eb-8111-054889eac218.png)

-  - The Hacker : can move an allied piece within a radius of 2 squares around it, regardless of its category, in a predefined way, transforms into a Minister following the capture of a Minister (12 reloading turns).
-It can also move tombs which can then capture other pieces.
-Be careful if the tomb kills a minister, the piece will be reanimated but will also receive its evolution.
+  - The Hacker : can move an allied piece within a radius of 2 squares around it, regardless of its category, in a predefined way, transforms into a Minister following the capture of a Minister (12 turns cooldown).
+It can also move citizens which can then capture other pieces.
+Be careful if the zombie kills a minister, the piece will be reanimated but will also receive its evolution.

   - The Minister : When a Minister is captured by another Minister, he improves the capacity of the latter (Lasts longer and less time to reload).
       - Minister 1 : set fire to a chosen square for 3 turns